 Deans' Team Award for Inclusion Excellence Recipients

-Office of Medication Education (OME) Team (Community Engagement)
+Office of Medical Education (OME) Team (Community Engagement)

 The Office of Medical Education team works at every level recognizing, addressing, and impacting the reduction of health-care inequities.
 They use every element of the UCDHS to improve community health believing that quality health care is essentially a function of economic and social determinants.
 Then they develop systems such as using holistic admissions and pipeline programs to ensure that these disparities in society are addressed.
 Active members of the OME team, students are directed toward programs such as One Health, Student Run Clinics, community education, and then actively participate in every element of the community from coat and food drives to advocating for decreasing disparity by increasing diversity and inclusion.